kaibamr/cv/wm.md

   - Master of Science in Computer Science
 - **University of Silesia | 2015-2019**
   - Bachelor of Engineering in Computer Science

----

-Feel free to further customize it according to your preferences or additional information.